VersiumAnalytics/versium-modeling/README.md

 # Installation

 ## Installing Python
-You will need Python version 3.10 or greater to run this package.
+You will need Python version 3.10.
 This version was chosen for its better support for type hints.
 If you wish to use an earlier version of Python, you will need to remove the offending type hints.

+You may be able to use a Python version higher than

 ### Binary Download
 Various binaries for different operating systems are available at https://www.python.org/downloads/.